flecoqui/load-testing/README.md

 To run the new pipeline, on the dialog box 'Run pipeline', select the 'main' branch.
 Select the EventHubs Sku "Basic", "Standard", "Premium" ("Standard" by default)
-Enter the duration of the test in seconds.
+Enter the duration of the test in seconds (60 seconds by default).
-Enter the number of threads for the load testing.
+Enter the number of threads for the load testing (1 by default).
-Enter the number of engine instances for the load testing.
+Enter the number of engine instances for the load testing (1 by default).
-Enter the error percentage threshold for the load testing.
+Enter the error percentage threshold for the load testing (5 by default).
-Enter the average response time in milliseonds threshold for the load testing.
+Enter the average response time in milliseonds threshold for the load testing (100 by default).

 Then click on the button "Run"